-Minimalism is gaining much attention day by day as more people contemplate living an uncomplicated, clutter-free, and financially stable life.
+Minimalism is gaining much attention day by day as more people contemplate living a minimalist lifestyle that's uncomplicated, clutter-free, and financially stable.

 Minimalism also paves a definite route for you to attain financial freedom eventually, where you don't have to worry about paying bills and providing for unforeseen expenses.